hwik1/stock-analysis/README.md

 # Writing & Refactoring Code to Analyze Stock Performance
-Module 2 Challenge completed by Hannah Wikum
+Module 2 Challenge completed by Hannah Wikum in December 2021

 ## Overview of Project
 ### Background